 Radial operation of ShMM-1500 requires all of the following: 1) radial support on the shelf level, 2) the presence of a radial IPMB description record in the Shelf FRU Information and 3) radial support on the ShMM carrier.
-A special Pigeon Point defined record (the IPMB topology record) must be present in the ShMM carrier FRU information to specify the type of the IPMB topology supported by the carrier.
+For non-HPDL systems, a special Pigeon Point defined record (the IPMB topology record) must be present in the ShMM carrier FRU information to specify the type of the IPMB topology supported by the carrier.
+In HPDL-based systems, the IPMB topology type can be specified in the IPMB\TOPOLOGY clause in the HPDL Carrier definition; in that case, the IPMB topology record is not needed.